g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 • Optional Playlist download checkbox<br/>
 • Has Option to Extract Audio or Force MP4 output<br/>
 • Automatically downloads Video and Audio at highest quality<br>
+• Custom output folder; just enter the name of the folder you want it all in and it'll make for you<br/>
 • Prompts for output directory; otherwise you can quickly press Enter key to use default (the same folder script is in)<br/>

 # Tips: